 Members are encouraged to continue their education with the Firefighter 1 Course (36 hours) which, upon successful completion of written and practical examination results in certification as a Firefighter 1.
 This certification is a state requirement for entry into the Certified Fire Apparatus Driver/Operator training program.
 Additional training is also available to those interested in officer positions.

-Continuing as an Active Member
+Active Member Responsibilities

 Paid-on-call firefighters are expected to attend regularly scheduled training sessions throughout the year and respond to the fire stations when paged and instructed to do so (at those times when available).